THE COMMUNITY GARDEN CLUB AT WAYNE

 The statistics for wildlife habitat in the lower 48 states are abysmal.
 54% of the land is taken up with cities and suburbs.
 Another 41% of the land is used for agriculture.
 That leaves a mere 5% for non-human use, for wildlife, native plants and animals.

-Native plants are those that were here before the arrival of Europeans.
-They evolved in this climate and environment and are therefore most compatible with this location.
+with this location.
 Being well adapted for the amounts of rainfall, the soil quality, other plants, animals, and insects, they need less resources to survive and thrive.
 Since plants and wildlife evolved together, they are often co-dependant.
 Many insects need a limited range of specific plants to survive.
 When invasive plants take over and crowd out native ones, then insects that depend on them don't prosper, and birds that feed on those insects fail, and so on through out the ecosystem.
 An obvious example is the monarch butterfly.
 While the butterflies gather nectar from many plants, their caterpillars feed only on the milkweed plant.
 As humans develop more land for their own use, at the rate of about 2 million acres a year -- about the size of Yellowstone National Park -- milkweed becomes a scarce commodity and monarch numbers decline.
 This past summer (2023) the Northeastern monarch was officially put on the endangered species list.
 One obvious solution is to plant more milkweed for the caterpillars.

 Another interesting example of this symbiotic relationship between plants and animals is the mayapple and the eastern box turtle.
 Mayapples are declining, in part because of loss of habitat, and in part because there are fewer eastern box turtles.
 A very small percentage of the fruit of the mayapple actually germinates on its own.
 However, the turtles love the fruit and gobble them up.
 After the seeds go through the turtles' digestive tract a much higher percentage germinate and grow into new plants.
 But as box turtles disappear, so do new mayapple plants.